BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ### Preprocessors

 Processor groups can be configured so that the HLASM source will be processed with a preprocessor.
-Currently, there are two preprocessor options available - `DB2` and `CICS`.
+Currently, there are the following preprocessor options available - `DB2`, `CICS` and `ENDEVOR`.

-It can by configured using the `preprocessor` key in processor group:
+The preprocessor option can be configured using the `preprocessor` key in a processor group:
 ```
 {
   "pgroups": [